Ames-hub/TaskFlow/README.md

 - Create tasks
 - Complete or undo completion of tasks
 - Toggleable live list of tasks
+- Mark/unmark self as a contributor to a task

 ## Self-hosting Installation
 If you don't know how to do some of the steps in this installation guide, look up how to do it.